Romi / Windows 10 IoT

 to pass commands to it by loading a text file called pattern.txt:

 And passing it over UDP to the motor_control.exe with:

 I found working with Windows 10 IoT pretty interesting.
 Where running Linux on a Raspberry Pi turns it into a computer (it has a login, can compile software, has a full desktop) Windows 10 IoT treats it more like a device.
 When it boots there is a screen that has some information, a mouse pointer, keyboard input in areas, and an awkward command prompt.
 The interface is a bit sluggish.
 There's also a web interface with lots of information and the ability to set things up.
 It's possible to ssh into it (username Administrator) and run software on the console.
 I was able to compile a simple HelloWorld.cs and scp it to the device and run it from the console, but as soon as I added UDP code it would bomb out with an error about missing libraries.

 Installing Windows IoT on an SD card is also a bit awkward since it seems to require Microsoft tools to install on a Windows system.
-After that there is a flash.ffu file that can be install with some of their tools, or converted to a standard .img file that can be dd'd under Linux using an ffu2img.py3 Python script.
+After that there is a flash.ffu file that can be installed with some of their tools, or converted to a standard .img file that can be dd'd under Linux using an ffu2img.py3 Python script.

 The picture above shows the Raspberry Pi 3 connected to the Romi control board.
 The LiPo battery is connected to the battery port and the red / black wires from the Romi supply +5v and Gnd to pins 4 and 6 of the Raspberry Pi.
 The RXD1 UART pin is connected with a green wire to UART0 TX (pin 8) on the Raspberry Pi and the TXD1 UART pin is connected with a yellow wire to UART0 RX (pin 10) on the Raspberry Pi.